NRCan/geo-inference/README.md

 ## Installation

-Geo-inference requires Python 3.11 or later.
+Geo-inference requires Python 3.11.
 To install the package, use:

 ```
 pip install geo-inference